cobbler/terraform-provider-cobbler/website/docs/index.html.markdown

 * `url` - (Required) The url to the Cobbler service.
 This can also be specified with the `COBBLER_URL` shell environment variable.

+* `insecure` - (Optional) Ignore SSL certificate warnings and errors.
+This can also be specified with the `COBBLER_INSECURE` shell environment variable.

+* `cacert_file` - (Optional) The path or contents of an SSL CA certificate.
+  This can also be specified with the `COBBLER_CACERT_FILE` shell environment variable.